About this listing

 Charming, quirky accommodation.
 I am close to the station for a 10-minute ride west to Kobe.
-Or east, one stop, to catch express trains to Osaka, Nara, Kyoto.
+Or one stop east for express trains to Osaka, Nara, Kyoto.
 Mine is a quiet, green area, with mountain views from the verandah of your bedroom.

 How my house looks if you are taxi-ing up from the station.
 This side of the house faces west, and the downstairs verandah has garden furniture for you to enjoy the outside.